What is Regular Pay?

 Formula: Regular Pay = No. Of Regular Hours Worked * Hourly Wage

-For example, If an employee work for 40 hours a week and his salary is $15:
+For example, if an employee works for 40 hours a week and his salary is $15:

 Regular Pay = 40 hours * $15/hour = $600 (weekly pay).